- CORE VALUES

 |New Species: Chloromyxum auratum from feral goldfish in Oregon.|

-I undertook a PhD at the University of Queensland, Brisbane, Australia, with Prof Bob Lester and Peter O'Donoghue on "Myxozoan Parasites of Oligochaetes and Fish".
-I was then awarded an Alexander von Humboldt Research Fellowship to study with Prof Mansour El-Matbouli at the University of Munich, Germany for two years still focusing on myxozoan parasites.
+I undertook a PhD at the University of Queensland, Brisbane, Australia, with Professor Bob Lester and Peter O'Donoghue on "Myxozoan Parasites of Oligochaetes and Fish".
+I was then awarded an Alexander von Humboldt Research Fellowship to study with Professor Mansour El-Matbouli at the University of Munich, Germany for two years still focusing on myxozoan parasites.
 Then I procured a post-doc position with Dr Jerri Bartholomew at Oregon State University, USA, in 2003 where I have been studying myxozoan parasites of the Pacific Northwest.

 Disease Risks Associated With Hatcheries in the Willamette River Basin;